 Post traumatic stress disorder (PTSD): Post-traumatic stress disorder (PTSD) is a disorder caused by a traumatic event that is outside the normal realm of human experience, such as rape, assault, torture, being kidnapped or held captive, military combat, severe car accidents, and natural or manmade disasters.
 In general, the traumatic event involves real or threatened physical harm to the self or to others, and causes intense fear, hopelessness, and/or horror.

 At Words Of Hope Counselling, our trained therapists will empathically support you through the difficult thoughts and feelings you’re experiencing.
-We will help build you up and provide the tools necessary for countering anxiety so you can take back control.
+We will help build you up and provide the tools necessary for countering anxiety through anxiety therapy so you can take back control.

 There are many types, causes and symptoms of anxiety; not everyone will experience it in the same way.